Kizzuwatna: Geography

-Kizzuwatna is associated with the Cilician plane in Hittite, Mittani, Egyptian and Alalakh sources, the borders of which were "defined by the Taurus Mountains to the northwest and north, the Amanus Range to the East and the Mediterranean Sea with the Gulf of Iskenderun and the Gulf of Mersin to the South."
-It westward extent remains the subject of debate.
+Kizzuwatna is associated with the Cilician plain in Hittite, Mittani, Egyptian, and Alalakh sources, the borders of which were "defined by the Taurus Mountains to the northwest and north, the Amanus Range to the east, and the Mediterranean Sea, with the Gulf of Iskenderun and the Gulf of Mersin to the south."
+Its westward extent remains the subject of debate.

 Land

 The country possessed valuable resources, such as silver mines in the Taurus Mountains.
-The slopes of the mountain range are still partly covered by woods.
-Annual winter rains made agriculture possible in the area at a very early date (see Çatalhöyük).
-The plains at the lower course of the Ceyhan River provided rich cultivated fields.
+The slopes of the mountain range remain partly wooded.
+Annual winter rains made agriculture possible in the area at an early date (see Çatalhöyük).
+The plains along the lower course of the Ceyhan River provided rich cultivated fields.

 People

-Several ethnic groups coexisted in Kizzuwatna and their culture represents a fusion of Hurrian, Luwian, and Hittite elements.
-The pre-Indo-European Hurrians predate the Luwians in the area, Hittites probably arrived as part of the imperial expansion under Hattusili I and Mursili I. During the era of the Kingdom of Kizzuwatna, the primary local language was a distinctive Hurrian-influenced dialect of Luwian.
-However, its first king Išputahšu had a Hittite-derived name and the toponym "Kizzuwatna" itself has been suggested to be a Luwianization of Hittite *kez-udne meaning "land on this side" in relation to the mountains.
+Several ethnic groups coexisted in Kizzuwatna, and its culture represents a fusion of Hurrian, Luwian, and Hittite elements.
+The pre-Indo-European Hurrians predate the Luwians in the area, and the Hittites probably arrived as part of the imperial expansion under Hattusili I and Mursili I. During the era of the Kingdom of Kizzuwatna, the primary local language was a distinctive Hurrian-influenced dialect of Luwian.
+However, its first king, Išputahšu, had a Hittite-derived name, and the toponym "Kizzuwatna" itself has been suggested to be a Luwianization of Hittite *kez-udne, meaning "land on this side" in relation to the mountains.
 Though Kizzuwatna Luwian differs from Empire Luwian spoken in the Hittite heartland, incantations written in Kizzuwatna Luwian appear untranslated in Hittite ritual texts.
 Hurrian culture became more prominent in Kizzuwatna once it entered the sphere of influence of the Hurrian kingdom of Mitanni.

 Puduhepa, queen of the Hittite king Hattusili III, came from Kizzuwatna, where she had been a priestess.
-Their pantheon was also integrated into the Hittite one, and the goddess Hebat of Kizzuwatna became very important in Hittite religion towards the end of the 13th century BC.
+Its pantheon was also integrated into the Hittite one, and the goddess Hebat of Kizzuwatna became very important in Hittite religion towards the end of the 13th century BC.